 At the beginning of the school year, information about free and reduced lunch prices is made available by the district.
-If your family is eligible for this assistance, please complete the requested income information, sign the form, and return it to the school.
+If your family is eligible for this assistance, please complete the requested application online.
 The information provided determines your child's eligibility for a reduced price or free lunch and will be kept in strictest confidence.